 StarStaX has advanced features such as interactive gap-filling and can create an image sequence of the blending process which can easily be converted into great looking time-lapse videos.

 StarStaX is currently under development.
-The current (development) version 0.52 was released on September 03, 2012.
+The current version 0.70 was released on December 16, 2014.
 StarStaX is available as a free download for Mac OS X, Windows and Linux.

 Please send feedback, bugs, results and suggestions via e-mail to:

 Check out the StarStaX Flickr group for some great photos created using StarStaX!